ml4ai/delphi/docs/grfn_spec.md

 Identifiers: grounding, scopes, namespaces and gensyms
 ------------------------------------------------------

+### Preamble

+The current GrFN design strategy is to separate identifiers (any program symbol used to denote a program element) from the program elements themselves (namely, variables and functions), as each program element will be denoted by one or more identifiers, and the different types of program elements themselves have intended "functions": variables (may) represent aspects of the modeled domain, and functions represent processes that change variable states.

+A critical role of identifiers is in facilitating linking to information extracted by Text and Equation Reading.
+In particular, identifiers capture two types of information useful for this task:

+1. Information about the name and context of the indicator as it appears in source context -- to help connect to other textual sources based on string similarity;
+2. Information about where the indicator is used in source code (a [`<source_code_reference>`](#grounding-and-source-code-reference)) -- to help connect to other texture sources as docstrings and comments based on locality in the source code.

+Variables (and functions) are associated with identifiers based on declarations in source code, and thereafter, the use in source code of an indicator means a denotation of the variable.
+So when information is associated with indicators from text and equation sources, this information can then be associated with variables themselves (e.g., the domain concept variable corresponds to (the "definition" of the variable), and eventually type information and possible value constraints).

+### Identifier

 An identifier is a symbol used to uniquely identify a program element in code, where a *program element* is a

 - variable (or constant)